eagle-io/docs/source/api/resources/events.rst

                                                 records based on attribute value(s).
                                                 *Note: eventTime can not be used as a filter*

-    **limit**           100                     *Optional - Default is 1000 if both startTime & endTime are not specified*.
-Maximum number of records to be returned.
+    **limit**           100                     *Optional - Default is 10000 when both startTime &
+                                                endTime are specified.
+1000 when startTime or endTime is omitted*.
+Maximum number of records to be returned. *1-10000*

     **skip**            50                      *Optional*.
                                                 Skip the first *n* records returned.
 Can be used with